thanhnhanlam/cse15l-lab-reports/lab-report-1-week-2.md

 ### 5. Setting an SSH Key

+To avoid entering your password every you run the command `scp`, you can use ssh keys.
-To set an SSH Key, in the client, execute the command:
+To create a public/private rsa key pair, in the client, execute the following command in the client:
 `ssh-keygen`

+If you are on Windows, run this command instead:
+`ssh-keygen -t ed25519`

+When prompted to enter a file in which to save the key, input the path with your client's username instead of "<user-name>":
+`/Users/<user-name>/.ssh/id_rsa`

-You will be prompted to enter a password.
-You can leave the password blank and press `Enter`.
+You will be prompted to enter a passphrase, but you should leave it empty (press `Enter`).

+The private key (id_rsa) and the public key (id_rsa.pub) have been created in the ".ssh" directory of your computer.

+You now need to copy the public key only to the ".ssh" of your user account on the server.
+On the server, create a ".ssh" directory with:
+`mkdir .ssh`

+`logout` (`Ctrl + D`) of the server.
+Now, on the client, copy the public key using:
+`scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22xxx@ieng6.ucsd.edu:~/.ssh/authorized_keys`
+where "<user-name>" is your username on your client.

+You should now be able to use the commands `ssh` and `scp` without being required to enter your password:

 ### 6. Optimizing Remote Running